xianwang99/EKFProject/README.md

-Matlab EKF Localizer
+# Matlab EKF Localization
 ===

-This is a simple matlab project to simulate an EKF Localizer.
+This is a simple matlab project to simulate an EKF Localization.

 It is licensed under the BSD License.